naugehyde/bt-sensors-plugin-sk/README.md

 BT Sensors Plugin for Signalk is a lightweight BLE (Bluetooth Low Energy) framework for listening and connecting to Bluetooth sensors on your boat and sending deltas to Signalk paths with the values the sensors reports. <br>

-The Plugin currently supports every documented Victron device (AC Charger, Battery Monitor, DC-DC Converter, DC Energy Meter, GX Device, Inverter, Inverter RS, Lynx Smart BMS, Orion XS, Smart Battery Protect, Smart Lithium and VE Bus),  Xiaomi devices, [ATC devices](https://github.com/atc1441/ATC_MiThermometer), RuuviTags and Inkbird thermometers.
+The Plugin currently supports every documented Victron device (AC Charger, Battery Monitor, DC-DC Converter, DC Energy Meter, GX Device, Inverter, Inverter RS, Lynx Smart BMS, Orion XS, Smart Battery Protect, Smart Lithium and VE Bus),  [Lancol Battery Meters ](https://www.lancol.com/product/12v-bluetooth-4-0-battery-tester-micro-10-c/), [Kilovault HLX+ smart batteries ](https://sunwatts.com/content/manual/KiloVault_HLX_PLUS_Datasheet_06252021%20%281%29.pdf?srsltid=AfmBOooY-cGnC_Qm6V1T9Vg5oZzBCJurS0AOGoWqWeyy-dwz2vA-l1Jb), Xiaomi devices, [ATC devices](https://github.com/atc1441/ATC_MiThermometer), RuuviTags, Renogy BMS, Ultrasonic Wind Meters, SwitchBotTH and Meterplus, Aranet 2/4 environmental sensors, Govee 50/51xx sensors, and Inkbird thermometers.

 A typical use case is a Bluetooth thermometer like the Xiaomi LYWSD03MMC, an inexpensive Bluetooth thermometer that runs on a 3V watch battery that can report the current temperature and humidity in your refrigerator or cabin or wherever you want to stick it (no judgement.) <br>